zone/frontend/README.md

 This repo has been setup with fixed verisoning, in other words, all packages have the same version number.
 Bump a major release on one package will cause a major bump on all other packages.

+Be sure to check that all the [Travis CI][url-travis] build jobs have passed.

 [eslint-config-vue]: https://github.com/zone/frontend/tree/master/packages/eslint-config-vue
 [eslint-config-zone]: https://github.com/zone/frontend/tree/master/packages/eslint-config-zone
 [stylelint-config-zone]: https://github.com/zone/frontend/tree/master/packages/stylelint-config-zone